Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-Eurail is the brand name for the range of railpasses offered to overseas visitors giving unlimited travel on trains run by over 30 European train operators, see the list of participating countries below or see the Eurail map.
+Eurail is the brand name for the range of railpasses offered to overseas visitors giving unlimited travel on trains run by the national rail operators and various other train operators in 33 European countries, see the list of participating countries below or see the Eurail map.

 -